verath/bpm-export/README.md

 # BPM Export

-Exports BPM information from Spotify playlists using client-side OAuth authentication.
+Exports BPM information from Spotify playlists.

+A client-side only React app developed using Cursor, to try some AI programming.
+Very amazing.

+**Note**: The export features doesn't actually work, since Spotify has deprecated its audio-features API... :upside_down_face:

 ## Setup